Rizwan-analytics/data_analysis_portfolio/README.md

-assisting guest and ensure guest has a positive experience. alongside the job, i have developed a strong interest in analytical skills which led me to learn new skill like python, SQL, power bi, tableau and advance excel. through out this project i would like to show how data help the organization to take descion
+assisting guest and ensure guest has a positive experience. alongside the job, i have developed a strong interest in analytical skills which led me to learn new skill like python, SQL, power bi, tableau and advance excel. through out this project i would like to show how data help the organization to take descion In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
+Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.

+my cv in

+This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

+# Table of contents